d2l-ai/d2l-en/chapter_preface/index.md

 it must be well-understood, well-documented, and supported by mature, well-maintained tools.
-The key ideas should be clearly distilled, minimizing the onboarding time needing to bring new practitioners up to date.
+The key ideas should be clearly distilled, minimizing the onboarding time needed to bring new practitioners up to date.
 Mature libraries should automate common tasks, and exemplar code should make it easy for practitioners